IHTSDO/spellcheck-service/README.md

-# Spellcheck Service
+# Spell Check Service

 ## Introduction
-A generic spellchecking REST API service using Lucene.
+A generic spell checking REST API service using Lucene.
 Plain text dictionaries are loaded at startup.
+Can also be used as a library.

 ## Setup
 There is a tiny sample dictionary file in the dictionaries directory.
 You can replace this with your when you are ready.
 Dictionaries are read from here on startup of the application.